Ahmed-Waleed-01/Vacation-Tracking-System/README.md

 Managing employee leave through manual or fragmented systems causes delays, errors, and lack of visibility.
 A Vacation Tracking System (VTS) solves this by streamlining requests, approvals, and policy enforcement in one integrated platform.

+## 👥 Actors
+Employee: Requests and tracks their vacation, sick leave, and personal time.

+Manager: Reviews, approves, or rejects leave requests from team members.

+HR Administrator (Clerk): Manages policies, oversees leave balances, and handles exceptions.

+System Administrator: Maintains system integrity, access control, and integration with other platforms.